One minute guide: Children missing out on education

 What do we mean by children 'missing out' on education

 All children are entitled to an education under UN Law.
-It is the legal responsibility of parents, as outlined in section 7 of the Education Act 1996 external link, to ensure that their children receive access to a full-time education suitable to their age and aptitude either through being on school roll or otherwise through elective home education.
+It is the legal responsibility of parents, as outlined in section 7 of the Education Act 1996, to ensure that their children receive access to a full-time education suitable to their age and aptitude either through being on school roll or through elective home education or education otherwise.

-Parents who choose to electively home educate also take full responsibility for providing a suitable full time education themselves and must comply with the Department for Education's elective home education guidance external link.
+Parents who choose to electively home educate also take full responsibility for providing a suitable full time education themselves and must comply with the Department for Education's elective home education guidance.

-Full-time education is broadly outlined as 25 hours per week for 39 weeks per school year.
-If a young person is not receiving or attending this entitlement at school/alternative educational provision, they are considered to be 'missing out' on education and may be vulnerable to less positive outcomes.
+A full-time education offer should be the same number of hours that most other children receive in school, which is broadly outlined as 25 hours per week for 39 weeks per school year.
+If a child is not receiving or attending this entitlement at school/ alternative educational provision, they are considered to be ‘missing out’ on education and may be vulnerable to less positive outcomes.

 Why might children miss out on education

-There may be particular times in a child or young person's life when they cannot access 25 hours of education per week as a result of illness or specific circumstance to the individual young person.
+There may be particular times in a child or young person’s life when they cannot access a full time education as a result of illness or particular circumstances.
 Schools may offer a reduced timetable or organise alternative arrangements such as access to remote learning or specific services in these circumstances.

 It is the responsibility of those working with children and young people to check that any such arrangements are planned in accordance with an assessment of the child's educational, social, emotional and health needs and are time limited or regularly reviewed to ensure that they continue to meet the needs of the child or young person, which may change over time.